 An image can take up to 30 minutes to build.
 On the Manage > Quick Deploy dashboard, expand Master Images on the right to see the current state (such as Building image or Ready to customize).

 What to do next: Connect to a new image and customize it.

 Connect to a new image and customize it

 After a new image is created, its name is added to the images list, with a status of Ready to customize (or similar wording).
 To customize that image, you first download an RDP file.
 When you use that file to connect to the image, you can then add applications and other software to the image.

-- From the Manage > Quick Deploy dashboard in the service, expand Master Images on the right.
+- From the Manage > Quick Deploy dashboard, expand Master Images on the right.
 Click the image you want to connect to.